BudgetAirpods/InsanityRemastered/README.md

 # Insanity Remastered

+# An alpha version of the next update along with its changelog can be downloaded [here](https://github.com/BudgetAirpods/InsanityRemastered/tree/(ALPHA/EXPERIMENTAL)-Update-V1.1)

 ## This mod is best experienced with smaller lobbies.
 (4-6) players.
 A mod for Lethal Company that adds more features to the insanity mechanic.